FlyingFathead/whisper-transcriber-telegram-bot/README.md

 - `/language` - set the model's transcription language (`auto` =  autodetect); if you know the language spoken in the audio, setting the transcription language manually with this command may improve both transcription speed and accuracy.

 ## Changes
+- v0.1654 - `yt-dlp` can now be configured to use cookies (for i.e. YouTube downloads) in `config.ini`
 - v0.1653 - even more exception and error catching, especially for YouTube URLs
 - v0.1652 - maximum file size checks (20MB) as per to Telegram API
 - v0.1651 - improved parsing for Youtube URLs, better error handling